ferdanisam/Java-Game-FlappyBird/README.md

 # Java-Game-FlappyBird

-Game Flappy Bird Clone using Java without additional libraries
+Game Flappy Bird Clone made in Java without additional libraries

 # How to test this game on Mac OS or Windows